klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

   ![Slide GPU binding: Implementation: Linear CCD, match GCD, OpenMP](https://465000095.lumidata.eu/training-materials-web/intro-evolving/img/LUMI-BE-Intro-evolving-07-binding/ROCRMechanismLinearCCD2.png){ loading=lazy }
 </figure>

-To modify the order of the GPUs, we now use an array with the desired order in the `gpu_Select` script.
+To modify the order of the GPUs, we now use an array with the desired order in the `select_gpu` script.
-Due to the asymmetric structure structure of the chiplets on the LUMI-G nodes, we still need to define task slots for each task.
-Should the settings of the schedulers be modified to have one reserved core per task, then we could simply request 7 cores per task and in case of a hybrid program needing less then 7 cores, restrict the number with `OMP_NUM_THREADS`.
-The job script now becomes:
+With the current setup of LUMI, with one core reserved on each chiplet, there are now two options to get the proper CPUs:

+1. We can use masks to define the cores for each slot, but they will now look more regular, or

+2.  we can simply use `--cpus-per-task=7` and then further restrict the number of threads per task with `OMP_NUM_THREADS`.

+The job script (for option 1) now becomes:

 <!-- map-linear-CCD.slurm -->
 ```
 #!/bin/bash
+#SBATCH --account=project_46YXXXXXX
 #SBATCH --job-name=map-linear-CCD
 #SBATCH --output %x-%j.txt
 #SBATCH --partition=standard-g